atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day14/README.md

 In GitHub:

-1. Open a Pull Request from `day14-ci` into your main branch.
+1. Open a Pull Request from `day14-ci` into your main branch
-2. Go to the PR page.
+2. On the PR page, find **Checks**
-3. Find the **Checks** section.
-4. Click into the running workflow.
+3. Click the running workflow

-You should see the steps run in order.
+What you should see in logs:

+* a fresh VM starts (Ubuntu)
+* Python is installed
+* dbt installs via pip
+* your workflow writes `~/.dbt/profiles.yml`
+* dbt runs `deps`, `compile`, `build`

+How to read failures:

+* click the failed step
+* read from the first red error line upward
+* don’t scroll to the bottom first

 ---